 - 1/2 teaspoon black pepper

 - 1 cup chopped white onion

 - 2 tablespoons vegetable oil

-- 2 tablespoons flour
+- 2 tablespoons all-purpose flour

-- 2 cups chicken stock - low sodium is best
+- 2 cups low-sodium chicken broth

 - 2 cups small potatoes quartered